 Hidden in the rocks of Joshua Tree is a small pictograph rock shelter called the Cave of the White Orbs.
-Not long ago, I had the opportunity to meet up with my friend PB and head out there.
+In 2021, I had the opportunity to meet up with my friend PB and head out there.
 We’ve both covered a lot of ground in Joshua Tree.

 It goes without saying that water is important in the desert and in Joshua Tree that is no different.
 A rancher by the name of C.O.
 Barker built the dam around 1902 to improve the natural tank here for his cattle.
 Along with the nearby Cow Camp reservoir, it

 The Wall Street Mill is Joshua Tree National Park’s most intact remaining historic gold stamp mill.
 Finding a stamp mill like this is rare these days.
 I’m thankful the NPS has preserved it.
 Once owned and operated by renowned prospector and rancher Bill Keys, this two-stamp mill was

 This hike is an adventurous cross-country ramble exploring a few historic mining ruins of the seldomly-visited Pinyon Mesa country down the dirt Geology Tour Road in Joshua Tree.
 Not a lot of people venture out here which is a shame as it is a neat area.
 History The mines below